-JPG photos will contain EXIF metadata which gives information about the time and date the photo was taken, the phone/camera model used to take it, and the technical settings such as focal length and ISO speed.
-The date and time taken, including the seconds, can be used as a unique reference for a photo.
+JPG and HEIC photos will contain EXIF metadata which gives information about the time and date the photo was taken, the phone/camera model used to take it, and the technical settings such as focal length and ISO speed.

-To display the date/time taken you can use Acute Photo EXIF Viewer on a Windows system (if the JPGs are not currently on a Windows system, compress the JPGs into a 7-ZIP or RAR file and email that to yourself and then open the email on your Windows computer and extract the files, or else use a USB cable to plug the device where the JPGs are into a Windows computer).
+If you have any doubts about a specific JPG photo you can display full details including the date/time taken using Acute Photo EXIF Viewer on a Windows system (if the JPGs are not currently on a Windows system, compress the JPGs into a 7-ZIP or RAR file and email that to yourself and then open the email on your Windows computer and extract the files, or else use a USB cable to plug the device where the JPGs are into a Windows computer).

 An example of the display using Acute Photo EXIF Viewer can be seen below.